peter-evans/create-pull-request/docs/concepts-guidelines.md

 ## Events and checkout

+This action expects repositories to be checked out with the official GitHub Actions [checkout](https://github.com/actions/checkout) action.
-For each [event type](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) there is a default `GITHUB_SHA` that will be checked out by the GitHub Actions [checkout](https://github.com/actions/checkout) action.
+For each [event type](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) there is a default `GITHUB_SHA` that will be checked out.

 The default can be overridden by specifying a `ref` on checkout.